ayaz2004/Temporary/README.md

 - **Product Management**: Monitor and manage all waste products listed on the platform.
 - **Analytics**: View platform usage statistics and performance metrics.

+### Reward Points
+🎯 Reward System for Users

+✅ Earn Points for Proper Waste DisposalUsers earn points when they dispose of waste correctly, such as tracking MCD vans and handing over waste at the right time.

+✅ Bonus for Selling Waste to VendorsExtra points are awarded when users sell e-waste, plastic, or other recyclables to vendors through the platform.

+✅ Referral RewardsUsers can invite friends to join the platform.
+When a referred user completes their first waste disposal or sale, both earn bonus points.

+🔄 Reward System for Vendors

+🏆 Points for Buying RecyclablesVendors earn points when they successfully purchase and recycle waste from users.

+📦 Extra for Large TransactionsHigher points for vendors who collect and process large quantities of waste efficiently.

+⭐ Ratings & Feedback BoostVendors who receive high ratings from users get additional bonus points as a trust incentive.

+💰 How to Redeem Points?

+🔹 For Users

+Convert points into discounts on future waste pickups.

+Redeem for shopping vouchers or cashback rewards.

+🔹 For Vendors

+Use points to reduce platform fees.

+Get premium visibility on the platform.

+Exchange points for cashback or other incentives.

 ## Technologies Used

 ### Frontend